Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Defense Methodology

-\insight{In backdoor models, poisoned samples with different triggers exhibit significant separation in the feature space, which is not observed in clean models.\looseness=-1} And the third loss term, \textbf{\(L_{IR}\) (Inter-class Repulsion Distance)}, enhances the distinguishability of feature representations among poisoned samples with different source triggers:
+\insight{In backdoor models, poisoned samples with different triggers exhibit significant separation in the feature space, which is not observed in clean models:} where \(x\oplus t_i\) and \(x\oplus t_j\) denote poisoned samples inserted with triggers \(t_i\) and \(t_j\), respectively.

+And the third part of the loss function, \textbf{\({{D}}_{IR}\) (Inter-class Repulsion Distance)}, enhances the distinguishability of feature representations among poisoned samples with different source triggers:

+To verify the effectiveness of the aforementioned identifiable features, backdoor injection experiments are conducted on the BERT model. \autoref{cos} presents the comparison results of feature vector similarity metrics between clean models and backdoor models, and the experimental data fully supports the statistical significance of the three identifiable features.

 By integrating the three feature distance constraints, the comprehensive multi-trigger comparative search loss function is expressed as follows: